onedr0p/home-ops/docs/installation/guidelines.md

 {% import 'links.jinja2' as links %}

-Here are several suggestions I have prior to installing Kubernetes.
+Here are several suggestions I have prior to installing Kubernetes or just general use.
 Some of these suggestions may only apply to Ubuntu.

 ## Storage